XiangyuLiCCA/CP-HOMEWORK-4/README.md

 How many times does the loop body run each frame, once the x and y arrays are full?

+6 times, because there has 6 Circles.

 What are two ways of increasing the spacing between rings?

+change "i = i + 20" to affect the radius of each circle

 How can you make the ellipse trail longer?

+change code "x = x.slice(-100) and y = y.slice(-100);" to make the program keep more values.